soldiermoth/bakery/api.md

 | (min)         | b(1000)   |

 ### Caption Type
 Values in this filter define a whitelist of the caption types you want <b>include</b> in the modifed manifest.
-Passing an empty value for this filter will removeall caption types from the manifest.
+Passing an empty value for this filter will remove all caption types from the manifest.

 #### Protocol Support